olcf/olcf-user-docs/systems/frontier_user_guide.rst

-    The 8 GCDs contained in the 4 MI250X will show as 8 separate GPUs according to Slurm, ``ROCR_VISIBLE_DEVICES``, and the ROCr runtime, so from this point forward in the quick-start guide, we will simply refer to the GCDs as GPUs.
+    The 8 GCDs contained in the 4 MI250X will show as 8 separate GPUs according to Slurm, ``ROCR_VISIBLE_DEVICES``, and the ROCr runtime, so from this point forward in the Frontier guide, we will simply refer to the GCDs as GPUs.

 Each GPU has a peak performance of 26.5 TFLOPS (double-precision), 110 compute units, and 64 GB of high-bandwidth memory (HBM2) which can be accessed at a peak of 1.6 TB/s.
 The 2